rayshader/cp2077-red-data/README.md

 When property is:
 - a weak reference: the value is always set to `null`.
-- a strong reference: the value is set with a new instance built from the Json data, or it fallbacks to `null`.
+- a strong reference: the value is set with a new instance built from the JSON data, or it falls back to `null`.
-- an array: the value is set with an array built from the Json data.
+- an array: the value is set with an array built from the JSON data.

 > [!NOTE]
 > Type of array can be any of the supported types above, but it does not